Kenneth-joseph/swimming-pool/README.md

 ### Description

 This is a website that allow people to book a swimming session.
 This is in effort to reduce congestion in our pool.
-This is just an MVP of a bigger project that hope will solve congestion in swimming pools.
-We hope to launch an both mobile and desktop app in the near future.
+This is just an MVP of a bigger project that we hope will solve congestion in swimming pools.
+We hope to launch both mobile and desktop app in the near future.

 #### [Live Link](https://kenneth-joseph.github.io/swimming-pool/ "click here to go to the website!")